kalinyuen/504_serverless_functions/README.md

 ### Overall assessment
 Both Azure and GCP deliver strong performance for running serverless workloads.
 Azure stands out for its flexibility, deep configuration options, and enterprise-level integrations, while GCP emphasizes simplicity, rapid setup, and ease of management.
-The best choice depends on user priorities—Azure for advanced customization and integration, or GCP for streamlined development and speed.
+The best choice depends on user priorities where Azure is better for advanced customization and integration, and GCP for streamlined development and speed.